Morwenn/cpp-sort/docs/Library-nomenclature.md

 * *Fixed-size sorter*: [fixed-size sorters][fixed-size-sorters] are a special breed of sorters designed to sort a fixed number of values.
 While they try their best to be full-fledge sorters, they are definitely not full-fledge sorters and probably don't blend as well as one would like into the library.
 Their main advantage is that they can be more performant than regular sorters in some specific scenarios.

-* *Iterator category*: the C++ standard defines [several categories of iterators][iterator-categories] such as forward iterators, bidirectional iterators or random-access iterators.
+* *Iterator category*: the C++ standard defines [several categories of iterators][iterator-categories] such as forward iterators, bidirectional iterators, random-access iterators or contiguous iterators.
 The standard library uses [iterator tags][iterator-tags] to document the category of an iterator.
 These categories are important since algorithms are designed to work with some categories of iterators and not with other categories, and those in this library are not different: in-place sorting needs at least forward iterators.
 You can use the [`iterator_category`][iterator-category] sorter trait to get the least constrained iterator category associated with a sorter.

         using category = cppsort::iterator_category<cppsort::merge_sorter>;